carl-mc/state_reach_africa/README.md

 time-varying data on roads, administrative borders, and capitals, these are computed yearly, for every ell on a 5 x 5km raster for all years between 1945 and 2016.
 Note that all years before 1966 use the road network as observed in 1966 for computing travel times.

 Travel times based on time-varying road data are stored under data/admin\_units/time2regcap\_1945\_2016\_dynroads.tif and data/admin\_units/time2natcap\_1945\_2016\_dynroads.tif for times to regional and national capitals, respectively.
 Data of the same format but computed with time-invariant road networks as observed in 1966 are stored here: data/admin\_units/time2regcap\_1945\_2016\_1966roads.tif and data/admin\_units/time2natcap\_1945\_2016\_dynroads.tif.
+These are multi-band .tif files where each band corresponds to one year, in chronological order since 1945.

 <img src="README_files/figure-markdown_strict/statereach-1.png" width="50%" /><img src="README_files/figure-markdown_strict/statereach-2.png" width="50%" />